Air Compressor Industrial / Rotary Screw Compressor / Screw Compressor For Sale

 Screw compressors are a lot more expensive than the piston type, so what sort of life will you get to make the price worth it? it's estimated that a rotary compressor will last for 40,000 to 60,000 hours the equivalent of full-time operation for 20 to 30 years.
 With regular maintenance, piston type compressors have a life expectancy of 10 to 15 years so with the screw type you can expect about twice the life span.

-If you're unsure what size screw compressor you need you can read about screw compressor and screw air compressors
+If you're unsure what size screw compressor or Industrial Air Compressor you need you can read about screw compressor and screw air compressors

 Which Screw Air Compressor is best for you Screw Air Compressor FAQ Rotary Screw Air Compressor Accessories 82 CFM Air Compressor 39 CFM Air Compressor Pressure Vessel for screw compressors A screw compressor is not for everyone Screw compressor CFM what is it Screw compressor air volume how much do i need Screw Compressor Accessories Screw Compressor Air Dryers